Wilson, Dr. Erin

 - engaging patients and decision-makers in partnered research

-- examining practices through interpretive approaches, particularly philosophical hermeneutics
+- examining practices through interpretive approaches

 - promoting equity-oriented approaches in health care settings